jessicarush/react-notes/jsx.md

 The reason for this is...

 > Keys help React identify which items have changed, are added, or are removed.
-Keys should be given to the elements inside the array to give the elements a stable identity
+Keys should be given to the elements inside the array to give the elements a stable identity.

 Using the example above, the solution is: